Description

 This class is approved by the NCAA.

-This course which will cover mechanics, Newton’s laws, momentum, projectile and satellite motion, rotational motion, properties of matter, heat, thermodynamics, vibrations and waves, electrostatics, electromagnetic induction, reflection and refraction, light emission and quanta, atomic and nuclear physics, the atomic nucleus and radioactivity, fission and fusion, and special and general relativity.
+In this rigorous high school course, students explore mechanics, Newton’s Laws, momentum, projectile and satellite motion, rotational motion, properties of matter, thermodynamics, waves, electrostatics, electromagnetic induction, optics, atomic and nuclear physics, radioactivity, fission and fusion, and an introduction to relativity.

-Students will complete a minimum of six experiments as chosen by the teacher.
-An emphasis will be placed on students understanding scientific inquiry, the scientific method, and the resulting science lab reports.
+Students complete a minimum of six teacher-selected experiments.
+Strong emphasis is placed on scientific inquiry, lab technique, and formal lab reports.

 Prerequisites